 Teaching others, whether children or adults, has also been a big part of my life.
 After earning a BFA and a MFA at Otis Art Institute of Los Angeles, I taught art for 6 years.
-Simultaneously, I was intrigued by personal growth and discovery, and earned a MA in Counseling from Azusa Pacific University, earned a MFT license and worked as a counselor for a few years.
+Simultaneously, I was intrigued by personal growth and discovery, and earned a MA in Counseling from Azusa Pacific University, earned a California MFT license and worked as a counselor for a few years.
 Then the arts came into my life again and I worked as a national training director for an art and decorating company for 6 years, teaching lots of women who wanted to make a career change into the visual arts.
-Always teaching, teaching, teaching.
+Always teaching.

 See the list of associations I belong to.